chidori/webapp-template/README.md

 # webapp

-A Leiningen template for FIXME.
+A Leiningen template for httpkit, compojure, selmer project.

 ## Usage